Mntry/Pay/CREDIT.md

 <sup>1</sup> `Status` values: `Approved`, `Declined`, `Success`, or `Error`<br />
 <sup>2</sup> `Brand` values: `VISA`, `M/C`, `DCVR`, `AMEX`, `DCLB`, `JCB`, or `OTHER`<br />
 <sup>3</sup> Store `RefNo` value for follow-up transaction use.

+## Duplicate Checking
+Monetary's payment gateway implements standard duplicate checking logic to help avoid multiple accidental charges against a customer's card.
+Duplicate transactions are detected based on the following request fields matching a transaction which previously approved within the last 24 hours;
+* MID (secret key)
+* Transaction Type
+* Account
+* Invoice
+* Amount

+When a duplicate transaction request is detected, the response returned will be that of the original transaction to which the duplicate transaction matched.
+Detection of duplicate transactions by the integrator is possible by matching the returned `RefNo` to a to a previous transaction on the client-side.